epsil/spotgen/README.md

     #top Aphex Twin
     #top Beach House

-This will create a playlist consisting of the top tracks of Aphex Twin followed by the top tracks of Beach House.
+This will create a playlist consisting of the top tracks of Aphex Twin, followed by the top tracks of Beach House.

 To retrieve only the top 5 tracks, use `#top5`.